 The SVRS is one of the few seven day a week, 24 hour a day, 100% volunteer-operated Emergency Medical Service (EMS) agencies in Northern Virginia.
 We are located in the suburban community of Sterling, Virginia, about 25 miles northwest of Washington, DC.
 We operate out of three rescue stations, as an integrated element of the Loudoun County Fire and Rescue Combined System.
 Our three stations are Rescue Station 15 in Sterling Park, Rescue Station 25 in Cascades and Rescue Station 35 in Kincora.

-Sterling Rescue’s service area is bounded by the Potomac River to the north, Dulles Airport to the south, the Fairfax County line to the east, and Ashburn to the west.
-Overall, our response area covers about 25 square miles of eastern Loudoun County, Virginia, serving a population of approximately 28,000.
+Sterling Rescue’s service area (First Due) is bounded by the Potomac River to the north, Dulles Airport to the south, the Fairfax County line to the east, and Ashburn to the west.
+Overall, our response area covers about 25 square miles of eastern Loudoun County, Virginia, serving a population of approximately 80,000 citizens.